yeecode/ObjectLogger/README.md

 # 8 Extended Processing Attribute

 In many cases, users want to be able to decide how to handle certain object attributes independently.
-For example, users may want to convert the `userId` attribute of the `Task` object into a name and store it in the log system, thus completely decoupling the log system from `userId'.
+For example, users may want to convert the `userId` attribute of the `Task` object into a name and store it in the log system, thus completely decoupling the log system from `userId`.

 ObjectLoggerClient fully supports this scenario, allowing users to decide how to log certain attributes independently.
 To achieve this function, first assign a string value to the `extendedType` attribute of `@LogTag` that needs to be extended.
 For example: